Single Subject Teaching Credential Program in Mathematics

 (2d) EDSC 340

 (2e) In addition, EDSC 304 and EDSC 410 may be taken before or during the credential program.
 However, it is highly recommended to complete all six EDSC courses BEFORE starting the credential program.
+Note that if you are pursuing the SMPP option for subject matter preparation (item 1a above), you must complete EDSC 304 before entering the credential program.
+Again, we strongly encourage all applicants to complete all six EDSC courses before starting the program.

 In the Extern Semester (First Semester), candidates complete 250 hours of fieldwork and are gradually inducted into the student teaching experience in an environment of collegiality and support.
-They become familiar with their master teachers and the characteristics, programs, and cultures of their school assignments.
+They become familiar with their mentor teachers and the characteristics, programs, and cultures of their school assignments.
 They also attend weekly seminars on general pedagogy (EDSC 440S) and content-specific methods (MAED 442).
 Throughout the program, candidatures develop skills and knowledge to meet the California Teaching Performance Expectations.
 They are observed at least six times by a University Supervisor and complete the Teaching Performance Assessments requirements.

 In the Student Teaching Semester, (Second Semester) of the program, each student teacher takes full control of three classes per day for 18 weeks and has a conference and preparation period.
-During this semester, candidates attend a weekly content-specific seminar (449S), are again observed at least six times by their University Supervisor and complete additional Teaching Performance Assessment requirements.
+During this semester, candidates attend a weekly content-specific seminar (MAED 449S), are again observed at least six times by their University Supervisor and complete additional Teaching Performance Assessment requirements.

 Frequently Asked Questions